DXBG-TV: History

 GMA General Santos began its broadcast on Channel 4 (DXWP-TV) as an affiliate of Southern TV Industries from 1985 to 1998.
 GMA General Santos transferred its current regional station to Channel 8 as an owned-and-operated station in 1998 and became a relay station delivering programs from Metro Manila via DZBB-TV.

 In 2009, GMA General Santos was relaunched as a satellite station with programs being produced, including the public affairs program Soccsksargen Isyu Karon and the news update Flash Bulletin, both launched in 2010.
 The station began to co-producing and simulcasting the first ever archipelago-wide newscast One Mindanao on August 28, 2017.
 This led to the station becoming a semi-satellite from GMA Davao.

-On December 6, 2021, GMA General Santos commenced digital test broadcasts on UHF Channel 34 covering General Santos and the provinces of South Cotabato and Sarangani.
+On December 6, 2021, GMA General Santos commenced digital test broadcasts on UHF Channel 34 covering General Santos and the provinces of South Cotabato, Sarangani and Davao Occidental.

-On March 16, 2022, GMA General Santos inaugurated the state-of-the-art facility and studios located at Nuñez St., Brgy.
-San Isidro, General Santos.
+On March 16, 2022, GMA General Santos inaugurated the state-of-the-art facility and studios near the transmitter area.